bridger-herman/Vector/README.md

 ## Visualization (3D) ##
 + Create the 3D axes
 + Set minima and maxima of said axes
-+ Plot points and vectors
++ Plot points, vectors, and parametric vectors